xeon1989/Proton-X50-APK-Installer-ATLAS/SteeringButtonWorkaroundAA.md

 While we have permanent solution (if there's one 😔 ), try following method:

 1. Ensure the phone connected to IHU's bluetooth "PROTON".
 2. Launch "Media" app via Widget at Home Screen.
+(You may open it via App screen or "Hi Proton" too!)

 <img src="https://user-images.githubusercontent.com/17538895/219961422-95c7e37b-e557-4473-95ab-d1d38b5d0ebc.png" width=50% height=50%>